MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/startswith-operator.md

 ms.date: 09/05/2021
 ms.localizationpriority: high
 ---
-# startswith operators
+# startswith operator

-Filters a record set based on a search value with a case-insensitive search.
-The value represents a starting sequence for the string found in the searched column.
+Filters a record set based on a case-insensitive string starting sequence.

 > [!NOTE]
 > Case-insensitive operators are currently supported only for ASCII-text.
 For non-ASCII comparison, use the [tolower()](tolowerfunction.md) function.